 She says “I’m here to spread awareness with a whole lot of fun and smiles!!”.
 Love it!!

-How to attach the tags on the ducks
+How to Attach the Tags on the Cruising Ducks

 You can use colored rubber bands to attach the tags to the necks of the rubber ducks, twine or some curling ribbon.